mildred/conductor.go/README.md

   can scale down to zero in the absence of requests and be reloaded when a connection arrives.
 Systemd can handle this with standard socket activation (Accept=no)

+Roadmap:

+- [ ] A service pod should be optional in which case it does not generate a deployment
+- [ ] A service can declare CGI functions, each function is then started as a systemd socket and service that executes the CGI script via cgi-adapter (to be included in conductor)
+- [ ] The proxy config template should be called for the CGI functions too, and be given the service unique ID as variable
+- [ ] Add socket activation to pod (allow multiple unix sockets for a single pod).
+- [ ] Allow multiple pods in a single service
+- [ ] Allow raw HTTP CGI scripts with Accept=yes that can handle multiple requests on a single keep alive connection
+- [ ] Let Conductor handle socket activation for the multiple requests use case, and let Conductor handle preloading of the CGI executable.